 What are NFTs?

-Talk of NFTs is widespread these days so the majority of you probably know what they are.
+Talk of games and NFTs is widespread these days so the majority of you probably know what they are.
 All things considered, for those of you who aren’t up on this latest tech pattern, NFTs, also known as Non-Fungible Tokens, are special digital articles or assets.

 Assuming we have a MP3 record and you want that same MP3, all we have to do is hit reorder to create a replica to send over to you.
 This means that the MP3 is fungible, because two duplicates of the MP3 record are fundamentally the same – you will not have the option to distinguish the original from the duplicate.
 You can have one; everybody can have one.